pyro-kinetics/pyrokinetics/docs/joss/paper.md

 Fusion energy offers the potential for a near limitless source of low carbon energy and is often regarded as a solution for the world's long term energy needs.
-To realise such a scenario requires the design of high performance fusion reactors capable of maintaining the extreme conditions necessary to enable fusion.
+To realise such a scenario requires the design of high-performance fusion reactors capable of maintaining the extreme conditions necessary to enable fusion.
 Turbulence is typically the dominant source of transport in fusion plasmas, accounting for the majority of the particle and heat loss.
 Gyrokinetic modelling aims to quantify the level of turbulent transport in fusion reactors and can be used to understand the